 Doulas in Training

 We are proud to offer a trained doulas program in Homegrown Babies.
 The program assists new doulas in attending births as they work towards their certification.
 Each doula has gone through an extensive professional DONA International doula training led by Chama Woydak.
-With our experienced and continued support, our mentoring doulas offer a complete birth doula package for $500 which is over 40% off our basic birth doula rate!
+With our experienced and continued support, our mentoring doulas offer a complete birth doula package at a reduced rate!
 Please contact them directly to inquire about availability and to set up an interview.
 Additional Homegrown Babies services are available at our special bundled package rates to all clients choosing to work with our trained doulas.

 Wakina Norris was inspired to become a birth doula after attending and assisting in the births of her own five grandchildren.
 Wakina cares for the people of her community and their well being.
 She embraces the gift of life for the parents and their babies as they journey into this new world.

 Having an extensive background in contemporary dance and body therapies, Isabel brings a unique and intuitive understanding of the human form into her work as a birth doula.
 In her academic pursuits, Isabel was drawn to anthropology and women’s studies, captivated by the cultural significance of female wisdom within different communities around the world.
 She found herself drawn towards a career in midwifery, and pursued doula training to better familiarize herself with the birthing environment.
 Her passion is in women’s health education, and she is driven to make full-spectrum, women’s healthcare, more accessible.
 Currently she is studying Ayurveda and pursuing her advanced yoga teacher certification, focusing on the applications to prenatal and women’s health.
 In addition to working as a birth doula, Isabel teaches weekly yoga classes at Asheville Yoga center.
 When she’s not working, Isabel loves learning about macrobiotic foods and wandering through the majestic Appalachia with her dog Juju Bean.